astropy/astropy-helpers/docs/basic.rst

     This function can returns a dict formatted as required by the ``entry_points`` argument to ``setup()``.

-With these files in place, you can then make use of the :func:`~astropy_helpers.setup_helpers.get_package_info`  function in your ``setup.py`` file with::
+With these files in place, you can either use the simplified method of opting in to astropy-helpers described in :ref:`setup_all`, or if you want more control, use theyou can then make use of the :func:`~astropy_helpers.setup_helpers.get_package_info`  function in your ``setup.py`` file with::